-Safe and Healthy Camping and Hiking
+2024 Advisor's Guidebook to Adventure Safe and Healthy Camping and Hiking

 Strict adherence to proper health and safety practices is crucial at Philmont.
-Campers are responsible to themselves for remaining strong and healthy.
+Campers are responsible to themselves to remain strong and healthy.
 Failure to purify water or to rinse dishes thoroughly may affect everyone in the crew.
 Health and safety are a crew responsibility, as well as individual ones.
 Here are some wise trail practices that will help you and your crew be strong, safe, and healthy.